AndGasper/serverless-rss-feed/review.md

 - Lack of explicit termination protection on the stacks themselves
 - Inconsistent use of resource tags
     - [How should I tag my AWS resources](https://aws.amazon.com/answers/account-management/aws-tagging-strategies/)
+- For the VPC, flow logging?
+- Lack of drift detection for the stack
+- Change sets?